 The linker was designed to meet the needs of an average user, and it is very easy to modify.
-We offer custom development services for those who need modifications to the standard paramaters.
+We offer custom development services for those who need modifications to the standard parameters.

 Internal operations of the Enterpad

-By default, the 10 keys of the bottom row of the Enterpad are used like other keys.
+By default, the 10 keys on the bottom row of the Enterpad are used like other keys.
 This chapter explains how (and why) they can be used to do double-duty.

-The shift key is the Enterpad key #111.
-If you press it then release it before pressing another Enterpad key, it will trigger the macro "EP_111".
+The Shift key is #111 on the Enterpad.
+If you press it and then release it before pressing another Enterpad key, it will trigger the macro "EP_111".

-The shift key can also control 9 internal settings/commands of the Enterpad VBA.
+The Shift key can also control 9 internal settings/commands on the Enterpad.
 The following sections explain how.

-When used with the shift key, three keys can be used to choose the level of the audible beep.
+With the Shift key, three keys can be used to set the beep volume.

-The choices are 'HI' for loud, 'MED' for medium and 'LO' for low.
-The most recent choice will be held in memory until changed, even if the power is turned off.
+The choices are HI for loud, MED for medium and LO for low.
+The most recent setting will be held in memory until changed, even if the power is turned off.

 Load confirmation required